14th Street (Manhattan): History

 By the 1970s, J.W.
 Mays and S. Klein were the only major retailers remaining on 14th Street, and the street was lined with independent retailers and discount stores.
 There were only a few traces of 14th Street's heyday as a commercial center, including Lüchow's restaurant and Union Square Park.
 The New York City Department of Transportation (NYCDOT) began to reconstruct the entirety of 14th Street in 1990, replacing the roadway, sidewalks, and water and sewer pipes.
 As part of the project, the NYCDOT planted trees, installed new "bishop's-crook" streetlights, and added new gray sidewalks that were intended to resemble old granite sidewalks.
 By the 2000s, many residential buildings and shops were clustered around 14th Street, and technology companies had relocated to the street.
 The western end of the street, near the Meatpacking District, contained numerous nightclubs, restaurants, and art galleries.
 Dotcom companies, advertisers, designers, publishers, and photographers were clustered around 14th Street between Eighth and Fifth Avenue.

 In June 2025, the roadbed of 14th Street between Ninth and Tenth Avenues was narrowed to make way for a pedestrian plaza.
 The width of the travel lanes was decreased to 18 ft, with curbs and planters being installed on either side.
 The next month, the city government announced a public–private partnership to study traffic flow and possible upgrades to the busway and pedestrian space, allocating $3 million to the study.
 The partnership included the DOT, the Metropolitan Transportation Authority, local community boards and business improvement districts, and various politicians.
+The following year, the DOT announced plans for permanent modifications to the 14th Street busway, including bike lanes and pedestrian plazas.